Philip Westfall, January 8, 2019

 Pro tip: If your product or service is visual and simple to explain, make the image the main focus.
 More complex or abstract products and services (like Honey, that provides coupons when shopping online) tend to rely on copy, colors and text to grab a user’s attention.

 Pro tip: For pictures, avoid generic-looking stock images.
-Pexels and Unsplash can provide stunning images for free while premium sites like Shutterstock give you access to over 200 million license-free images.
+Pexels and Unsplash are two of the best free stock image websites you'll find.
+Alternatively, consider premium sites like Shutterstock that give you access to over 300 million license-free images at competitive prices.

 Now that you have your user’s attention, let’s move on to telling them about what you have to offer.

 This might sound silly at first, but many website owners that start user testing are surprised when the people testing their site can’t explain what the site is about after a minute on the page.

 Regardless of your audience’s knowledge level, it’s important to avoid technical jargon or complex descriptions that only people within your organization can understand.

 Here are the questions your homepage needs to answer fast:

 Who are you?